fedbiomed/fedbiomed/docs/user-guide/deployment/deployment-vpn.md

 This part is executed at least once on each node, after deploying the node side containers.

-Setup the node by sharing datasets and by launching the Fed-BioMed node:
+Setup the node by sharing datasets and by launching the Fed-BioMed node.
+The commands below will use default Fed-BioMed node directory which is located `/fbm-node` inside the container.

 * if node GUI is launched, it can be used to share datasets.
 On the node side machine, connect to `https://localhost:8443` (or `https://<host_name_and_domain>:8443` if connection from distant machine is authorized)